The Montessori 3-6 Course, the First in Morocco

 We all worked, under the direction of Lhamo, to create a beautiful primary class environment for the students to be able to carry out the many hours of practice on the materials in preparation for oral and written exams next year.
 An important part of a Montessori environment is art on the walls hung at the level of the child’s eyes.
 We had 10 frames and I was more than happy to fill some of them of images of my own art.

-Twice we were treated by Aicha and her co-worked Leila Ouarrak Sfez, to a meal at an elegant French restaurant, “Le Relais de Paris”.
+We were treated to a meal at an elegant French restaurant, “Le Relais de Paris”.
 When I ordered “profiteroles” the first time I was expecting one small one on a plate as the course of all meals are much smaller outside the USA.
 Imagine the shock when I was served a pile of profiteroles served with ice cream and chocolate sauce.
 I was not the only one.
 And, yes, we had the same desert the second time, but ordered less food for the meal to save room.

 Every year during Ramadan the king of Morocco invites scholars of Islam from around the world to deliver inspiring lectures on Islam.
 My host, Mohamed Sajid, as minister of culture for Morocco, is invited to attend.
 At each of these ten lectures the guests are presented with a beautiful piece of Arabic script in gold lettering to memorialize each of the talks.
 Mohamed kindly presented me with several of these documents.
 An American-Moroccan scholar from the University of Chicago delivered the lecture commemorated here.